Cambusta/Arma3-SSPSL/README.md

 SSPSL comes complete with configuration files so running a dedicated server is as simple as downloading the tool, adjusting few values in two files and double-clicking the `start.cmd`.

+## Installation
+1. Click "Clone or download" button at the top right corner to download this repository as a ZIP archive.
+2. Unarchive `Arma3SSPSL` folder to location of your choice.

 ## Сonfiguration
 The basic configuration requires updating several values in the following configuration files: